Physical Education Department

 Sport plays an integral part of school life here at Brooke Weston Academy.
 We provide the opportunity for students to experiment and take part in a range of sports to find at least one they fall in love with to continue throughout their life.

 At Brooke Weston we offer students the opportunity to take part in a range of sporting activities throughout the year.
-Students complete two different sporting units each term that focus on them developing their knowledge and understanding of the game alongside their practical skills in practices and games.
+Students complete up to 4 different sporting units each assessment point that focus on them developing their knowledge and understanding of the game alongside their practical skills in practices and games.
 Students can further develop these skills by attending extra-curricular activities after school or playing in fixtures against other schools.

 Physical education continues into Key Stage 4 and 5 where students who are enthusiastic about sport can continue to develop their practical skills along with the theoretical side of Physical Education.
 The courses on offer are particularly relevant to students looking at a career in the sports industry or who want to maintain a good level of expertise and fitness in later life.